Please read this policy and if you have any questions contact us.

 Assess Risks and Impact

-Knowing the risks and impact of data breaches will help Boundlss determine whether there could be serious consequences to affected individuals, as well as the steps necessary to notify the individuals affected.
+Knowing the risks and impact of data breaches will help our officer determine whether there could be serious consequences to affected individuals, as well as the steps necessary to notify the individuals affected.

 Report the Incident

-Thecreativeforum is legally required to notify affected individuals if their personal data has been breached.
+Thecreativeforum has the legal obligation to notify every individuals if their personal data are at risk.
 This will encourage individuals to take preventive measures to reduce the impact of the data breach, and also help Thecreativeforum rebuild consumer trust.

 Evaluate the Response & Recovery to Prevent Future Breaches

-After steps have been taken to resolve the data breach, Boundlss should review the cause of the breach and evaluate if existing protection and prevention measures and processes are sufficient to prevent similar breaches from occurring, and where applicable put a stop to practices which led to the data breach.
+After steps have been taken to resolve the data breach.
+The privacy officer should review the cause of the breach and evaluate if existing protection and prevention measures and processes are sufficient, to prevent similar breaches from occurring, and where applicable put a stop to practices which led to the data breach.

 Which third parties we receive data from